gennachiaro/phd_proposal/manuscript.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/56849646/72565474-8e6d1a80-3877-11ea-8b54-da854fa797b2.png" width="90%"></p>

-<p align="center">Figure 4: Different fiamme types were stored at different pressures in the crust, with a progression of erupting shallower to deeper magmas through time.
-Silica content vs. pressure shows variable storage depths for the FGCP melt, suggesting that there were multiple, small melt bodies located at different depths throughout the magma chamber (from Chiaro et al., in prep).</p>
+<p align="center">Figure 4: (a) Different fiamme types were stored at different pressures in the crust, with a progression of erupting shallower to deeper magmas through time.  (b) Silica content vs. pressure shows variable storage depths for the FGCP melt, suggesting that there were multiple, small melt bodies located at different depths throughout the magma chamber (from Chiaro, 2019).</p>

 ## Approach